Global Nutrition PG (11497.1)

 Special assessment requirements

-Students are to achieve a minimum of 50% in each of the 3 assessment items in order to pass the unit.
+Students are to achieve a minimum of 50% in each one of the 3 assessment items in order to pass the unit.
+Students must attempt all assessment items to be eligible to pass this unit.

 Inclusion and engagement

-It is highly recommended that students attend the ONLINE tutorials which will be run through this units CANVAS site (via the virtual room).
+It is highly recommended that students attend the tutorials.

 Required IT skills